soichih/characters/README.md

 # deployment

-Please view and run `./install.sh` to create a test mongo DB and build / start the character MVC server.
+Please view and run `./install.sh` to create a test mongo DB and build / start the character MVC server through docker.

 # architecture